darshannv/cuboid-Calculation/README.md

 # cuboid-Calculation
-cuboid calculation and storing information in database Laravel-8 with mysql database
+cuboid calculation and storing information in database.
+# Latest Laravel Version 8
+Laravel(8.2) with mysql database